curl/everything-curl/libcurl-drive-multi-socket.md

 designed for event-driven applications.
 Make sure you read the [Drive with multi interface](libcurl-drive-multi.md) section first.

-multi_socket supports multiple parallel transfers - all done in the same single thread - and have been used to run several tens of thousands of transfers in a single application.
+multi_socket supports multiple parallel transfers—all done in the same single thread—and have been used to run several tens of thousands of transfers in a single application.
 It is usually the API that makes the most sense if you do a large number (>100 or so) of parallel transfers.